zzzyyyxxxmmm/basics/microservice/k8s/README.md

 On the other hand, annotations can hold much larger pieces of information and are primarily meant to be used by tools.
 Certain annotations are automatically added to objects by Kubernetes, but others are added by users manually.

 ### Using namespaces to group resources
+Let’s turn back to labels for a moment.
+We’ve seen how they organize pods and other objects into groups.
+Because each object can have multiple labels, those groups of objects can overlap.
+Plus, when working with the cluster (through kubectl for example), if you don’t explicitly specify a label selector, you’ll always see all objects.
+But what about times when you want to split objects into separate, non-overlapping groups?
+You may want to only operate inside one group at a time.
+For this and other reasons, Kubernetes also groups objects into namespaces.

+这时候就可以利用namespace建立prod, test, dev环境

 Using multiple namespaces allows you to split complex systems with numerous components into smaller distinct groups.
 They can also be used for separating resources in a multi-tenant environment, splitting up resources into production, development, and QA environments, or in any other way you may need.
 Resource names only need to be unique within a namespace.
 Two different namespaces can contain resources of the same name.
 But, while most types of resources are namespaced, a few aren’t.
 One of them is the Node resource, which is global and not tied to a single namespace.

-并不是真正意义上网络的隔离: To wrap up this section about namespaces, let me explain what namespaces don’t pro- vide—at least not out of the box.
-Although namespaces allow you to isolate objects into distinct groups, which allows you to operate only on those belonging to the speci- fied namespace, they don’t provide any kind of isolation of running objects.
+并不是真正意义上网络的隔离: To wrap up this section about namespaces, let me explain what namespaces don’t provide—at least not out of the box.
+Although namespaces allow you to isolate objects into distinct groups, which allows you to operate only on those belonging to the specified namespace, they don’t provide any kind of isolation of running objects.
 For example, you may think that when different users deploy pods across different namespaces, those pods are isolated from each other and can’t communicate, but that’s not necessarily the case.
 Whether namespaces provide network isolation depends on which networking solution is deployed with Kubernetes.
 When the solution doesn’t provide inter-namespace network isolation, if a pod in namespace foo knows the IP address of a pod in namespace bar, there is nothing preventing it from sending traffic, such as HTTP requests, to the other pod.

 # Replication and other controllers: deploying managed pods